minalrane0402/Netflix-Customer-Churn-Engagement-Analytics/README.md

 | **Expected filename** | `netflix_customer_churn.csv` |
 | **Location** | Place inside the `data/` folder (see setup below) |

 > The dataset is **not included** in this repository.
-You must download it from Kaggle.
+You must download it from Kaggle and place it in the data/ folder before running the notebook.

 ---